 NRB has a global reach, serving its members, the communications industry and the public by maintaining access to the airways, opening new markets for broadcast and promoting communications excellence in all media.
-With headquarters in the Washington, DC metropolitan area and offices on Capitol Hill, NRB maintains a close working relationship with the Federal Communications Commission (FCC), the Congress, the courts, and the Executive Branch, representing the interests of NRB members and the people they serve.
+With headquarters in Washington, D.C., near Capitol Hill, NRB maintains a close working relationship with the Federal Communications Commission (FCC), the Congress, the courts, and the Executive Branch, representing the interests of NRB members and the people they serve.
 All NRB members subscribe to the NRB Statement of Faith and Code of Ethics in their business practices.

-NRB is an international association of Christian communicators with over 1400 member organizations representing millions of viewers, listeners, and readers.
+NRB is an international association of Christian communicators with more than 1,100 member organizations reaching millions of viewers, listeners, and readers.
 The Association exists to represent the Christian broadcasters' right to communicate the Gospel of Jesus Christ to a lost and dying world.

-NRB serves its members, the industry and the public by protecting ACCESS while promoting communications EXCELLENCE.
-NRB maintains rapport with the FCC, the broadcasting industry and government bodies through its Office of General Counsel and Washington-based Office of Government Relations.
+NRB serves its members, the industry, and the public by protecting ACCESS while promoting communications EXCELLENCE.
+NRB maintains rapport with the FCC, the broadcasting industry, and government bodies through its Office of Government Relations.